 This is an example of why this exercise is so great.
 Once you’ve done the math on how much time it takes you to write emails in a day, identify the reason for this.
 Is the process inefficient because of your approach to it, or is the process itself inefficient for producing the desired results?

-One process that can be especially drawn out is the creative process.
+For example, one process that can be especially drawn out is the creative process.
 If you have “creative differences” with a co-worker or are just working on a long project, you can end up with quite a handful of versions of the semi-final product.
-A great tool for collaborating is Evernote, a cloud based text editor with simple, beautiful formatting that is intuitive and user friendly.
-Instead of choosing between QuarterlyPresentationFinalFinalDraft.doc and QuarterlyPresentationFINALFinalFinalDraft.doc, you’re already on the same page with your co-presenter, working in real time to make some last minute changes before they join you by conference call.
+There are several cloud-based tools that allow for simple collaboration on these types of projects and eliminate the need to email new versions back and forth.

-When someone isn’t pulling their weight, it doesn’t mean that the load gets lighter for everyone else.
+When someone isn’t pulling their weight, the load gets heavier for everyone else.
 Inefficient people can drag down anyone who is kind or foolish enough to lend a hand.
-If an inefficient person in your office, who believes that you’re something of their personal tutor/ life-coach, establish boundaries or be doomed to an eternity of pestering.
+If an inefficient person in your office, who believes that you’re something of their personal tutor/life-coach, establish boundaries or be doomed to an eternity of pestering.

 If you want to send a crystal clear message, you can show them how many hours per-week you’ve been losing due to their liberal use of your time.
-If you want a more diplomatic approach, simply ask them to ask if they can ask for some of your time and practice some liberal use of the best word ever invented: NO.
+If you want a more diplomatic approach, simply ask them to schedule time with you , rather than just dropping by your desk whenever they want.
+Lastly, practice using one of the best words ever invented: NO.

 If this person’s inefficiency begins to boarder on incompetence, then that’s another story.
 The key is to be sure.
 Check in with the struggling employee and ask them if they see any major blocks to their productivity or if there are any personal hardships that are effecting their work.
 It could be that your slowest worker ends up pointing out a flaw in the process itself.
 It could also be that their productivity levels aren’t high enough for the job they need to do.